Non-Archimedean Whitney stratifications: Fields with analytic structure satisfy Hypothesis

 \begin{rem} By Remark~\ref{rem:risoGLO}, the order of the composition in (2) doesn't matter, and the composition of several such maps can again be written as a composition of a single risometry and a single matrix from $\GL_n(\valring)$. \end{rem}

 \begin{proof}[Proof of Lemma~\ref{lem:an-t-strat}] The proof consists of two parts.
-First, we will construct $(S'_i)_i$ in such a way that each monochromatic piece of the rainbow is (essentially) the graph of an analytic function.
-(This will be needed for all monochromatic pieces and not just for the ones contained in $S'_n$).
+First, we will construct $(S'_i)_i$ in such a way that each fiber of the rainbow is (essentially) the graph of an analytic function.
+(This will be needed for all fibers and not just for the ones contained in $S'_n$).
 In the second part, we will show that this is enough to imply the lemma.

 \textbf{Part 1:}